Two Foreign Companies Partner to Launch Waste Recycling Park in Phnom Penh

 In a significant move towards sustainable urban waste management, Vinci Construction and Sage Engineering have announced a collaborative project to establish a cutting-edge “Waste Recycling Park” in Phnom Penh.
 This initiative aims to harness advanced technologies for treating urban solid waste and generating clean energy, ultimately enhancing the quality of life for city residents.

-During a recent working meeting with His Excellency Sun Chanthol, Deputy Prime Minister and First Vice President of the Council for the Development of Cambodia (CDC), a delegation led by Mr. Thomas Chauveau, Managing Director of Energy Operations and New Business at Vinci Construction, presented a comprehensive feasibility study for the project.
+During a recent working meeting with HE Sun Chanthol, Deputy Prime Minister and First Vice President of the Council for the Development of Cambodia (CDC), a delegation led by Mr. Thomas Chauveau, Managing Director of Energy Operations and New Business at Vinci Construction, presented a comprehensive feasibility study for the project.

 Mr. Chauveau detailed that the meeting served as a platform to share insights from experts who have been meticulously researching the project.
 They provided valuable data, the latest findings, and innovative technologies focusing on the treatment of solid waste and its conversion into usable energy.